AnyBlok/AnyBlok/README.rst

     - desk (Room): the room where the worker works
     - position: worker position (manager, employee...)
 * Room
-    - number: discribe the room in the office
+    - number: describe the room in the office
     - address: postal address
     - workers: men and women working in that room
 * Address